-The current Annual Management Charges for each Fund (expressed as a percentage per annum of the Net Asset Value of each Fund) are shown in Appendix I.
+The current Annual Management Charges for each Fund are shown in Appendix I.

 Expenses of the ACD

 The ACD is also entitled to all reasonable, properly vouched, out of pocket expenses incurred in the performance of its duties which may include legal and professional expenses of the ACD in relation to the proper performance of the ACD's duties under the ACD Agreement, or related to documents amending the ACD Agreement, all postage and communication costs incurred in the proper performance of duties under the ACD Agreement and all expenses incurred in notarising documents.